Connecting with people is essentially the main function of social media giant, Facebook.

-When it comes to people who appear on your ‘people you may know’ or ‘suggested friends’ lists, Facebook is clear that it has nothing to do with who has viewed your profile.
+When it comes to people who appear on your ‘people you may know’ or ‘suggested friends’ lists, Facebook is clear that it has nothing to do with who has viewed your profile, or the profiles that you view.

 On the Facebook help centre, they have produced an article which explains the factors considered when it comes to who is placed on your ‘people you may know’.